circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 **Note:** The `hold` job name must not exist in the main configuration.

 ###### **`filters`**
-{: #filters }
+{: #jobfilters }
-Filters can have the key `branches` or `tags`. **Note** Workflows will ignore job-level branching.
+Job Filters can have the key `branches` or `tags`. **Note** Workflows will ignore job-level branching.
 If you use job-level branching and later add workflows, you must remove the branching at the job level and instead declare it in the workflows section of your `config.yml`, as follows:

 Key | Required | Type | Description
 ----|-----------|------|------------